magneticio/forklift/README.md

 # Vamp Forklift command line client

-Vamp Forklift is a command line client written in golang and allows to easily set up Organizations and Environmentsin Vamp.
+Vamp Forklift is a command line client written in golang and allows to easily set up Organizations and Environments in Vamp.

 Forklift requires running and reachable instances of MySql and Vault tied to a Vamp installation.
 Please check How to Setup Vamp at the following link https://vamp.io/documentation/installation/v1.0.0/overview/